pyvista/pyvista/CONTRIBUTING.md

   the version (`0.25.0` in this case), and if necessary merged with master if any changes were pushed to it.
 Feature development then continues on `master` and any hotfixes will now be merged with this release.
-Older release branches may be deleted when needed.
+Older release branches should not be deleted so they can be patched as needed.

 #### Minor Release Steps